TRAVEL BY TRAIN

 The Blue Train interior is created by a famous designer.
 The train is in direct competition with the best 5-star hotels in the country and this in terms of elegance, comfort, style and luxury.
 Our suites offer the most modern technologies and superior craftsmanship.

-Guest can choose between luxe and luxury accommodation:
+Guest can choose between luxury and De Luxe accommodation.

 The Blue Train offers two public lounges, the main lounge and the Club Lounge.
 The Club Lounge has a more male feeling where one can enjoy a cigar, cognac or coffee.
 These are the only two places on the train where smoking is allowed.